 Fort Myers Beach

 Many visitors to the Fort Myers, Florida area base themselves on Fort Myers Beach, and with good reason!
 There are several access points to Fort Myers Beach but families will enjoy the additional amenities provided by Lynn Hall Memorial Park.
 This beachfront park has plenty of parking, picnic shelters with grills, a large playground, vending machines, and restroom facilities.
 Located directly next to Times Square and the Fort Myers Beach Pier, the location couldn’t get any better for a family fun day in the sun.
-Parking is $2 per hour from 7 a.m. to 11 p.m.
+Metered parking is available.

 Bowditch Point

 With a whopping 10 acres of park and shoreline on both the Gulf of Mexico and Matanzas Pass, Bowditch Point is a perfect pick for nature lovers.
 Enjoy walking trails, butterfly gardens, benches, BBQ grills, picnic areas, day boat dock and paddle craft launch, concessions, restrooms, and more.
-Parking is $2 per hour.
+Metered parking is available at a rate of $2 per hour.

 Beach at Lovers Key State Park